Toward Stakeholder Understanding of Product Sensitivities & Uncertainties

 Miletstones & Next Steps for 2021

-We are now developing a website to house resource materials (documents, videos, interviews, etc.) as a resource for both scientists eager to communicate uncertainty effectively and stakeholders to understand the types of uncertainty inherent in climate projections and scientific statements.
-Over the next few months, we’ll be working out ideas for the website, ideally with a prototype and sample content developed over the next few months.
+We are producing analysis and developing a website to house resource materials (documents, videos, interviews, etc.) as a resource for both scientists eager to communicate uncertainty effectively and stakeholders to understand the types of uncertainty inherent in climate projections and scientific statements.